bus710/resume/README.md

 **Twitter - SDE III (Sep 2022 - Jan 2023)**
 - Worked as a software engineer in the audio space team.
-- Developed Go based static analyzer tools to manage annotations in Go source codes for private information management in cloud DBs (DynamoDB and SQS).
+- Developed Go based static analyzer tools to manage annotations in Go source codes for private information management in AWS DBs (DynamoDB, Kinesis, and SQS).
 Managed CD/CI to add the tools as a part of developer workflow and pipeline.

 **Egnyte - SDE III (Jan 2021 - Jul 2022)**
 - Worked as a software engineer in the Migrations team.
-- Developed Go based cloud services to interact with several types of clients and 3rd party cloud infrastructure platforms.
+- Developed Go based cloud services to interact with several types of clients to migrate data in AWS/GCP storages.
 Evaluated 3rd party packages/services for logging and monitoring.
 Developed client scripts for internal tests to interact with file sync services.
 Utilized Elastic-search and Kibana for event tracing.
 Involved DevOps tasks for CI/CD with Docker/k8s/Terraform/Helm.

 **HP Inc. - SDE II (May 2019 - Jan 2021)**
 - Worked as a software engineer in the Retails solution team.
 - Developed Go/Docker based services and Flutter (with MVVM and BLoC) based Android/Web apps for integrated customer services of retail stores.
-Utilized several stacks for precise message transfer(REST, Websocket, gRPC, MQTT, Kafka and RabbitMQ) as well as containerization tools for Micro Services and Event Driven Architectures.
-Led the TDD culture in the team for high quality source code of the actual services.
+Utilized several stacks for precise message transfer(REST, Websocket, gRPC, MQTT, Kafka and RabbitMQ) as well as orchestration tools for Micro Services and Event Driven Architectures in AWS.

 **Legrand-Wattstopper - SDE II (Carlsbad, CA / June 2016 - May 2019)**
 - Worked as a firmware/software engineer in the Lightings device team.